 Dragon ball GT

-After the completion of the Anime and Manga of Dragon ball Z many fans were orphaned of content from their favorite series, then, in 1996, an Anime was released called Dragon ball GT which was totally detached from the comics and continued with the story of the heroes of Dragon ball Z.
+After the end of Dragon Ball Z anime and manga, many fans were left without content from their favorite series.
+Then, in 1996, an anime called Dragon Ball GT was released, which was completely unrelated to the comics and continued the story of the heroes of Dragon Ball Z.

 Obviously, BANDAI took the opportunity to continue to expand its collection of star figures with these new characters, reaching volume 42.